Steve Stavro: Knob Hill Stable

 In 1992 Knob Hill Stables had its breakout year.
 That year it won nine stakes races with six different horses and netted $1.8 million in stake winnings.
 Of the Knob Hill Stables horses, it was their three year old Benburb, bred by the stable, which emerged as the most promising thoroughbred.
 In the early part of the season Benburb upset Queen's Plate winner Alydeed on a muddy track to win the Prince of Wales Stakes.
 The win generally surprised the Canadian racing community and began to attract national attention to Benburb and the stable.

 Later in the year Benburb had another upset win, this one in the GR2 Molson Export Million.
 In the race Benburb knocked off a blue-chip field that included eventual U.S. Horse of the Year A.P.
 Indy, Alydeed, and GR1 winner Technology.
 The win was the highest stake victory a Knob Hill Horse had ever achieved and helped to cement Stavro as one of the premiere Canadian stable owners.
 At the end of the 1992 season Benburb was selected as the Sovereign Award winner for the Canadian Horse of the Year as well as Champion 3-year-old male honours.

 In 1995, Knob Hill Stables bred Schossberg, started five races finishing in first on three occasions.
 Notably, the five-year-old thoroughbred captured the Philip H. Iselin Handicap and the Salvator Mile Handicap.
 For the 1995 season Schossberg finished with earnings of $293,000.

 For the remainder of the decade Knob Hill Stables experienced moderate success, winning some smaller stakes races, but a major win proved elusive.
 Their fortunes changed, however, in 1999, with the success of the Knob Hill Stable bred 5-year-old Thornfield.
-Thornfield started six races and won three, including the major Canadian International Stakes which carried a $1 Million USD purse.
+Thornfield started six races and won three, including the major Canadian International Stakes which carried a US$1 Million purse.
 The win was a major upset as Thornfield started the race as the longest shot on the board, further cementing Knob Hill Stables reputation as both a superior breeding stable and as frequent upset artists.
 As a result of his performance in the 1999 season Thornfield won the Sovereign Award for horse of the year and Champion Grass Horse.

-In the early 2000s Knob Hill Stables experienced moderate success, with 20 horses accumulating career earnings of $70,000 USD or more, however, only two horses achieved graded stakes wins, Chopinina and Saoirse.
+In the early 2000s Knob Hill Stables experienced moderate success, with 20 horses accumulating career earnings of US$70,000 or more, however, only two horses achieved graded stakes wins, Chopinina and Saoirse.

 After Stavro's death in 2006, his estate assumed the management of Knob Hill Stable, looking to carry on Stavro's legacy and love of horse racing.
 That year Stavro was posthumously inducted into the Canadian Racing Hall of Fame.